-While we were on this trip, Jim asked me what the rule is that determines whether the ß is used to write an "ss" or not.
-Short answer: I've forgotten.
-I think there is one, but I can't tell you what it is.
+While we were on this trip, Jim asked me if there is a rule to determine whether the ß (eszett) is used to write an "ss" or not.
+I couldn't remember, but according to Wikipedia there is one.
+There is more information at the link that you ever cared about.

 The morning was free, without even a lecture!
 I spent most of it gazing out the window or hanging out on the prow of the boat.

-Even if the weather had been balmy, the upper deck of the ship was closed during most of our trip on the Main and later on the Rhein-Main-Danube Canal due to low bridges.
+Even had the weather been balmy, the upper deck of the ship was closed during most of our trip on the Main and later on the Rhein-Main-Danube Canal due to low bridges.
 All of the upper structures, bar, chairs, awning, railings, stowed away to give clearance.